British Columbia Telecommunications Rights Laws (2026)

 What should you NOT do?

-• Don't sign contracts without reading them — especially the fine print about fees, data limits, and cancellation terms.
+• Don't sign without reading the fine print — fees and cancellation terms in particular.

 British Columbia Law